Scheme Rules for the Nationally Accredited Certification Scheme for Individual Gas Fitting Operatives

 BPEC Certification Ltd will not be responsible for any losses or allege losses incurred by any individual company or organisation where scheme rules are not met.

 Certification does not allow the use of logos either BPEC Certification Ltd or of UKAS unless a formal agreement for such use is given.
 The scope of certification of an individual must be available to members of the public.
 Information about an individual’s Certification may be given either by BPEC Certification Ltd or by Gas Safe Register and shall be limited to facts concerning the scope of certification.

-All official parties to the Scheme (comprising BPEC Certification Ltd, Assessment Centres and the Gas Safe Register) shall ensure that they and all their staff shall keep in full confidence all information of a private, confidential or secret nature.
+All official parties to the Scheme (comprising BPEC Certification Ltd, Assessment Centres and the Gas Registration Body) shall ensure that they and all their staff shall keep in full confidence all information of a private, confidential or secret nature.
 At no time shall such information be disclosed to any third party except as permitted within these Scheme rules to enable the official parties to carry out their duties and obligations.

 14. Fee Structure

 Fees for the Assessments carried out at the centre of your choice and BPEC’s Certification fees will be levied by the Assessment Centre and must be paid in full.
 Non payment to the centre may result in an individuals assessments results being held at the centre.